 Prior to the meeting the trustee will have reviewed your paperwork, income, debts, expenses, tax returns, and paystubs.
 The Chapter 7 Trustee’s main job is to sell nonexempt property to repay your unsecured creditors.
 The trustee also does the following things:

-Fact-finding occurs at the meeting of creditors.
-The Trustee will ask you questions that help him or her determine the facts, such as:
+Because most of the fact-finding is done at the meeting of creditors, the Trustee will ask you questions that help him or her determine the facts, such as:

 Remember that you will under oath so you must answer all questions truthfully or you may be subject to perjury charges.